abhishek-verma-26/Capstone_Unsupervised_Machine_Learning/README.md

-This is Capstone project on Unsupervised Machine Learning on Palm trait Dataset covering 2500 species of palm tree.
+This is a Capstone project on Unsupervised Machine Learning on Palm trait Dataset covering 2500 species of palm tree.

 Datasets is available from the link below. https://datadryad.org/stash/dataset/doi:10.5061/dryad.ts45225